hypeJunction/hypeDropzone/README.md

 You also need to implement a fallback solution for when the browser does not support drag and drop.

-You can use the UploadHandler class included with this plugin:
+You can use the UploadHandler class included with hypeFilestore:

 ```php